marioteik/catalog/README.md

 ﻿# Delivery application

-This is a small delivery system backend sample in .NET core 6 (for now).
+This is a small delivery system backend sample in .NET Core 6 (for now).

 ## Run the application